In Search of Dungeons and Dragons

 This is the story in Umberto Eco’s The Mysterious Flame of Queen Loana, and though I am a great fan of his work, and the novel is written with his usual mastery, I have to confess that I never felt particularly moved by this book.
-I always found depressing the image of this character, scavenging from the garbage of the past, giving me the idea that Eco was just ruminating in nostalgia, that cheap and feeble emotion that disgusts me so much.
-However, I recently became more empathic, less judgmental towards Yambo, as I recognized with some humour that my own actions over the last couple of weeks are suspiciously similar to those of him.
+I always found the image of this character depressing, scavenging from the garbage of the past, giving me the idea that Eco was just ruminating in nostalgia, that cheap and feeble emotion that disgusts me so much.
+However, I recently became more empathic, less judgmental towards Yambo, as I recognized with some humour that my own actions over the last couple of weeks are suspiciously similar to his.

 The global lockdown of 2020 surprised me when I was visiting my family in Bogota.
 Confined to the house of my childhood, and with no idea of when I will be able to fly back to London, I have spent long hours dusting off the contents of boxes, drawers, and trunks.
 I have found pictures, cassette tapes, letters, stamped T-shirts, school reports, notebooks, and college books: all the belongings that once defined me are still here, jammed in closets and underneath my bed, where they remained unperturbed for the last fifteen years.
 Standing out among these objects from forgotten times, I found an extensive collection of books, maps, handwritten notes, and dice that I know were very dear to me.
 They are the remains that I keep of Dungeons and Dragons, a beautiful game I used to play a long time ago.
 For the first time in years, I sit down to think about it.